Andi Ramang

-Andi Ramang (April 24, 1924 – September 26, 1987) was an Indonesian footballer.
-He is widely considered by Indonesian football experts and former players as one of the greatest players in the history of Indonesian football.
-He is particularly known for his bicycle kicks and ability to score goals from right corner kicks.
+Andi Ramang (24 April 1924 – 26 September 1987) was an Indonesian footballer who played as a forward, who was considered one of the most influential players in the country in the 1950s and 1960s.
 He was also referred to as Rusli Ramang in official FIFA documents.

 Early life

 Ramang was born in 1928 in Barru, South Sulawesi.
-His father, Nyo'lo, was an aide of the King of Gowa, Djondjong Karenta Lemamparang, and was known for his ability in sepak takraw.
-Ramang spent his childhood playing sepak takraw using balls made out of rattan, cloth, and sometimes orange fruits.
-This is believed to be the reason why Ramang frequently score goals using bicycle kicks.
+His father, Nyo'lo, was an aide to the King of Gowa, Djondjong Karenta Lemamparang, and was known for his ability in sepak takraw.
+Ramang spent his childhood playing sepak takraw using balls made out of rattan, cloth and even oranges.
+This is believed to be the reason why he frequently score goals using bicycle kicks.

 Club career and other jobs

 Ramang started his career as a football player in 1939 by joining a football club in Barru.
 He played until 1943, when he decided to end his bachelorhood.
 Together with his wife, they opened a small coffee shop for a living.
 After the death of their newborn baby, they decided to leave for Ujungpandang (now Makassar) just before Indonesia's independence.
 They stayed at a friend's house, and Ramang started his life there as a becak driver, later becoming a truck driver assistant.
 During this time, his wife gave birth to their second child.

 In 1947, Ramang was contracted by PSM Makassar, after seeing his performance in a competition held by PSM.
-His team, Persis (Persatuan Sepakbola Seluruh Sulawesi), won 9–0 in one of the matches, and only two names are on the scoreboard, one of them being Ramang, scoring 7 goals.
-He only spent a year in PSM, later worked in a Public Works Department, with a salary of 3500 rupiahs (equal to 4 US cents).
+His team, Persis (Persatuan Sepakbola Seluruh Sulawesi), won 9–0 in one of the matches, with only two names on the scoreboard, one of them being Ramang, scoring 7 goals.
+He only spent a year at PSM, later working in the Public Works Department, with a salary of 3,500 rupiahs (equal to 4 US cents).